Home (BigXthaPlug song)

-"Home" is a song by American rapper BigXthaPlug featuring American singer Shaboozey.
+"Home" is a song by American rapper BigXthaPlug featuring American singer and rapper Shaboozey.
 It was released on June 27, 2025, as the second single from the former's third studio album I Hope You're Happy (2025).
 The song was produced by Charley Cooks, Bandplay, Dave Cohen, Tony Esterly and Sean Cook.

 Background

 The song was first teased in May 2025, when BigXthaPlug posted a video of him creating the song and calling Shaboozey to say, "It's time".

 Composition

-"Home" is a country rap song.
+"Home" is a country trap song.
 The production contains acoustic guitar and soft claps, staying minimal during the beginning of the song.
 808s and trap kicks and snares arrive when BigXthaPlug enters.
 Lyrically, the song is about lost love and realizing one's own mistakes, as well as a desire to be forgiven and return to one's lover.
 In addition, it combines with the theme of literally being on the road and finding one's way home.
 Shaboozey describes his emotional pain as he drives away and leaves the relationship in the first verse.
 The chorus finds him feeling lonely as he is on the highway.
 BigXthaPlug raps about moving on and taking accountability for his mistakes, such as taking love for granted, which he details in the second verse.
 In the third verse, he is ready to make amends and seeks another chance with his lover.